Tihomir of Raška: Background

-Tihomir's predecessor Časlav (r.
-927–960) had united several Slavic tribes, expanding Serbia which then extended between the shores of the Adriatic Sea, the Sava river and the Morava valley.

 The Magyars led by Kisa invaded Bosnia.
 The Serbian army advanced and met them on the banks of river Drina, in the Drina župania, downstream from present-day Foča.
 The Magyars were decisively defeated, and Kisa was killed by Tihomir.

-Due to his heroism, Časlav appointed Tihomir Duke of Drina and gave him his daughter in marriage.
+Due to his heroism, Ciaslavus (whom some historians identify with the 10th century Časlav) appointed Tihomir Duke of Drina and gave him his daughter in marriage.